Rick Leonardi: Career

 He is credited, along with fellow illustrator Mike Zeck, of designing the black-and-white costume to which Spider-Man switched during the 1984 Secret Wars miniseries, and later wore for a time.
 According to writer Peter David, the costume began as a design by Zeck that Leonardi embellished.
-The plot that developed as a result of Spider-Man's acquisition of the costume led to the creation of the Spider-Man villain known as Venom although in a 2007 Comic Book Resources story, fan Randy Schueller claims to have devised a version of a black costume for Spider-Man in a story idea that he was paid for.
+The plot that developed as a result of Spider-Man's acquisition of the costume led to the creation of the Spider-Man Venom although in a 2007 Comic Book Resources story, fan Randy Schueller claims to have devised a version of a black costume for Spider-Man in a story idea that he was paid for.
 Leonardi and writer Tom DeFalco created the Rose in The Amazing Spider-Man #253 (June 1984).
 For DC Comics, Leonardi was one of the artists on Batman #400 (Oct.
 1986) and he drew the Batgirl story in Secret Origins vol. 2 #20 (Nov.
 1987).
 Back at Marvel, Chris Claremont and Leonardi introduced the fictional country of Genosha in Uncanny X-Men #235 (Oct.
 1988).
 From 1992 to 1994, Leonardi was the regular penciler for the first 25 issues of Spider-Man 2099 with writer Peter David.
 Leonardi later launched the Fantastic Four 2099 series with Karl Kesel.
 Leonardi drew the 2000 intercompany crossover miniseries Green Lantern Versus Aliens.
 He drew one of the tie-in one-shots for the Sentry limited series in 2001.

 His subsequent series work includes Nightwing, on which he was the regular penciler for issues #71-84 from 2002 to 2003 and Batgirl, of which he drew issues #45–52 from 2003 to 2004.
 Subsequent miniseries he drew include Star Wars: General Grievous in 2005, and the 2006 movie tie-in, Superman Returns Prequel #3.
 He followed up that with other superhero titles such as Superman #665 and #668 (2007), JLA: Classified #43 (November 2007), Witchblade #112 (January 2008), and the 2008 miniseries DC Universe: Decisions.
 Leonardi drew the Vigilante series that debuted from DC in December 2008.

 Leonardi and inker Ande Parks are the illustrators on the 2019 Batman Beyond arc written by Dan Jurgens which debuted with issue #31 in April 2019.
-Although Leonardi had worked on Batman before, this assignment is his first time working on the future-based Batman Beyond, whose concept is similar to Spider-Man 2099, which Leonardi co-created.
+Although Leonardi had worked on Batman before, this assignment was his first time working on the future-based Batman Beyond, whose concept is similar to Spider-Man 2099, which Leonardi co-created.

+Leonardi helped devise 3-D animation tools that could emulate his line work for the 2023 animated film Spider-Man: Across the Spider-Verse.